- Asteroids, comets and other small worlds are leftovers from the disk of dust and gas that formed the planets in our Solar System.

 NASA’s New Horizons is the only spacecraft to explore the Kuiper Belt.
 It flew past Pluto in 2015 and revealed a planet-like world with its mountains, glaciers, and a frozen “heart” of solid nitrogen ice — all indicators of recent geological activity.
 Scientists also saw hints that Pluto may harbor a subsurface liquid water ocean.
 Even Pluto’s moon Charon turned out to have remarkably varied landforms.

-New Horizons is still flying through the Kuiper belt on its way out of our solar system, observing and studying other objects from afar while scientists look for another potential flyby target.
+New Horizons is still flying through the Kuiper belt on its way out of our Solar System, while scientists look for another potential flyby target.

 Making New Horizons happen